 Battle of Trafalgar

-21st October 1805, Battle of Trafalgar – at 4am Nelson ordered HMS Victory to turn towards Admirals Villeneuve’s Franco-Spainish fleet of 33 ships.
-He had been confident of success with 27 ships, he briefly returned to his cabin to write a finial prayer.
+21st October 1805, Battle of Trafalgar – at 4am Nelson ordered HMS Victory to turn towards Admiral Villeneuve’s Franco-Spanish fleet of 33 ships.
+He had been confident of success with 27 ships, he briefly returned to his cabin to write a final prayer.

 HMS Victory came under fire, initially a cannonball struck and killed Nelson’s secretary.
-The Ships wheel had become shot away and a number of marines killed.
+The ship’s wheel had been shot away and a number of marines killed.
 Nelson was standing with Captain Hardy on the quarterdeck in the thick of the battle.
 Nelson gave to order to move across the stern of the 80-gun French flagship Bucentaure.
-Consequently, HMS Victory came under fire from the 74-gun Redoutable, just of the stern of Bucentaure.
+Consequently, HMS Victory came under fire from the 74-gun Redoutable, just off the stern of Bucentaure.

 1pm, enemy sharpshooters began shooting onto the deck of HMS Victory, where Nelson and Captain Hardy were giving orders.

 1:30pm, a marksman from the Redoutable fired from 50 feet.
 Nelson fell to his knee, then fell to his side.
 The bullet entered his shoulder, passed through the spine and stopped just below the right shoulder blade.

 He said “Hardy, I do believe they have done it at last… my backbone is shot through”.
 Nelson was carried below to the surgeon William Beatty.
 He said to the surgeon “You can do nothing for me.
 I have but a short time to live.
 My back is shot through”.
 Nelson was made as comfortable as possible.